artemious7/terraform-azurerm-recoverable-remote-state/README.md

 # Azure recoverable remote state Terraform module

-Terraform module that creates an Azure storage account and a blob container to be used as a remote backend for Terraform state.
-It is recoverable thanks to soft-delete, versioning, and a resource lock to prevent accidental deletion and modifications.
+This is a Terraform module that creates an Azure storage account and a blob container to be used as a remote backend for Terraform state.
+The state is recoverable thanks to the soft-delete feature, versioning, and a resource lock to prevent accidental deletion and modifications.

+Terraform [recommends](https://developer.hashicorp.com/terraform/language/backend/s3#main) enabling versioning on the remote backend to allow for state recovery in the case of accidental deletions and human error.

 # Usage